La Liga Player of the Month

 Lionel Messi has won a joint-record eight Player of the Month awards.

 The Player of the Month is an association football award that recognises the best La Liga player each month of the season.

+As of August 2026, the latest winner is Barcelona forward Raphinha.

 Winners

 Antoine Griezmann has been named Player of the Month on a joint-record eight occasions.

 Diego Costa won the first Player of the Month award in September 2013.